 keytool -importkeystore -srckeystore <cacerts> -srcstorepass changeit -destkeystore <custom-truststore> -deststorepass <custom-truststore-password>

-- Place the custom trust store file with all the standard root certificates as well as the AS400 certificate, to Mule application’s /src/main/resources folder.
+- Place the custom trust store file with all the standard root certificates as well as the AS400 certificate, into the Mule application’s /src/main/resources folder.
 In the Mulesoft app’s AS400 connection configuration, set Secure Connection = true

 - Package the Mule app and set the following properties when deploying the app to CloudHub:

 Running into connection issues after following the steps?
 Below are the likely reasons: